Large Dimensional Latent Factor Modeling with Missing Observations and Applications to Causal Inference: Simulation

-In this section, we compare our benchmark regression-based estimator (denoted as XP) and propensity-weighted estimator (denoted as $\text{XP}_{\text{PROP}}$) with \cite{jin2020factor} (denoted as JMS) and \cite{bai2019matrix} (denoted as BN).
-These are estimators that provide the inferential theory for factors, loadings, and common components estimated from large dimensional panel data with missing observations in an approximate factor model. \cite{jin2020factor} assume that observations are missing at random, while \cite{bai2019matrix} assume that the observation pattern has a block structure after proper reshuffling.
+In this section, we show that our benchmark regression-based estimator (denoted as XP) and propensity-weighted estimator (denoted as $\text{XP}_{\text{PROP}}$) perform well under a variety of missing patterns.
+As reference we also include the estimators of \cite{jin2020factor} (denoted as JMS) and \cite{bai2019matrix} (denoted as BN).
+Each of the two estimators is designed for a specific observation pattern and hence provides a natural reference level for that specific pattern. \cite{jin2020factor} assume that observations are missing at random, while \cite{bai2019matrix} is tailored to an observation pattern with a block structure after proper reshuffling.
+These are the four estimation approaches that provide an inferential theory for imputed common components in an approximate factor model and were available at the time of submission of this paper.

-We generate the data from a two-factor model $X_{it} = \Lambda_i^{\top} F_t + e_{it}$, where $F_t \stackrel{\text{i.i.d.}}{\sim} \calN(0,I_2)$, $\Lambda_i \stackrel{\text{i.i.d.}}{\sim} \calN(0,I_2)$ and $e_{it} \stackrel{\text{i.i.d.}}{\sim} \calN(0,1)$.
+We generate the data from a two-factor model $X_{it} = \Lambda_i^{\top} F_t + e_{it}$, where $F_t \stackrel{\iid}{\sim} \calN(0,I_2)$, $\Lambda_i \stackrel{\iid}{\sim} \calN(0,I_2)$ and $e_{it} \stackrel{\iid}{\sim} \calN(0,1)$.
 We consider six different observation patterns.
-The first three cases are (1) missing uniformly at random, (2) simultaneous treatment adoption and (3) staggered treatment adoption.
+The first three cases are (1) missing uniformly at random, (2) simultaneous treatment adoption, and (3) staggered treatment adoption.
 Then, we allow the observation pattern for these three cases to depend on a unit-specific characteristic defined as $S_i = \mathbbm{1}(\Lambda_{i,2} \geq 0 )$.
-Hence, case four to six are (4) missing at random conditional on $S_i$ (5) simultaneous treatment adoption conditional on $S_i$ (6) staggered treatment adoption conditional on $S_i$.
+Hence, case four to six are (4) missing at random conditional on $S_i$, (5) simultaneous treatment adoption conditional on $S_i$, (6) staggered treatment adoption conditional on $S_i$.
 Table \ref{tab:comparison-jms-bn} contains figures showing the observation patterns and their detailed descriptions.
 Note that these are all practically relevant patterns, in particular the staggered treatment adoption that appears in our empirical companion paper and is prevalent in empirical applications.

 Table \ref{tab:comparison-jms-bn} compares the performance of estimating the common components.
-We report the relative mean squared error (MSE) of the four methods for observed, missing and all units defined as follows:
+We report the normalized mean squared error (MSE) of the four methods for observed, missing and all units defined as follows: